HeritageNetwork/mobi_results_extraction/README.rst

 To use, simply open a command window and do::

+    # if there is any issue installing on your system, create a virtual environment to isolate the dependencies:
+    python -m venv venv

     # install only needs to happen once, not for each execution
     python -m pip install .

+    # this runs the program
     python -m mobi_results_extraction